 - 1. The Coordinator of Community Services (CCS) and team will assess the needs of the participant through a person-centered planning process; - 2.
-The CCS and Team will develop a Person-Centered Plan to meet those needs and service request (expressed in service units and cost reimbursement services); and - 3.
-A dollar value will be assigned to the PCP using the Traditional Service delivery model.
-The person can then determine pay rates based on reasonable and customary program standards.
+The CCS and Team will develop a person-centered plan to meet those needs and service request (expressed in service units and cost reimbursement services); and - 3.
+A dollar value will be assigned to the plan using the traditional services delivery model.

 Information regarding the budget methodology for participant-directed budgets will be made available to the public via the federally approved waiver application, regulations, and a new self-directed services manual.
-The new manual is anticipated to be released in February 2020 or sooner.
+The new manual is anticipated to be released in the spring of 2019.